<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2049049351998780&amp;ev=PageView&amp;noscript=1">

 Unlocking the Power of Intangible Data: How Leaders Can Harness Both Quantitative and Qualitative Insights to Drive Successful Strategy Execution

-The Need to Balance Cold Data with Warm Data
+The Need to Balance “Cold” Data with “Warm” Data

-Structured, quantifiable metrics such as goal revenue, cost savings, completion rates, performance KPIs, and binary milestones.
+Cold data is structured, quantifiable metrics such as goal revenue, cost savings, completion rates, performance KPIs, and binary milestones.

 Why Balanced Measurement Matters